 I’m a sucker for chicken wings.

-And I have to admit that I prepare them so often at night.
-So much so that my husband sometimes says ‘wings again?’ when he asks me what’s for dinner.
+And I have to admit that I prepare them so often in the evening for dinner.
+So much so that my husband sometimes says ‘chicken wings again?’ when he asks me what’s for dinner.
 I just can’t help it.
 Chicken wings are so addictive.